 When you have a medical condition that causes total body pain, aching joints, and tender muscles, the last thing you feel like doing is jumping on your bike and going cycling.

 But for people with fibromyalgia, getting off the couch and exercising is exactly what their body needs.
-Fibromyalgia affects about three to five percent of the population and is characterised by widespread muscle and joint pain and fatigue.
+Fibromyalgia affects about two to four percent of the population and is characterized by widespread muscle and joint pain and fatigue.
 Although experts are not sure what causes fibromyalgia, many believe widespread inflammation and an altered stress response contribute to the disease.

 This single bout of exercise reduced all inflammatory and oxidative stress markers to a significant extent.
 In fact, after the exercise, the markers matched those measured in the healthy women control group.
 The authors concluded that moderate cycling represented a good low impact, non-pharmacological therapeutic treatment option for fibromyalgia patients.